 The largest tree that this chainsaw can get through is about 12 inches in diameter, which I find to be quite impressive.
 But if you’re looking to go a bit larger then I would recommend one of the units below.

-It does weigh a bit more then I would like coming in at about 17 lbs, but after extended periods of use, it never felt to heavy.
-And with its 14-inch bar you won’t be cutting for very long with this unit, so you shouldn’t get the arm tiredness as easily if you’re a first timer with a chainsaw.
+It does weigh a bit more then I would like coming in at about 17 lbs, but after extended periods of use, it never felt too heavy.
+And with its 14-inch bar, you won’t be cutting for very long with this unit, so you shouldn’t get the arm tiredness as easily if you’re a first-timer with a chainsaw.

 What I Like About The Poulan 14 Inch Gas Chainsaw